Skip to Content

 Cooking beans in a pressure cooker has never been easier!
 There’s NO soak beans become tender in your in a Ninja Foodi, pinto, kidney, black beans in pressure cooker Instant Pot or Crockpot Express.

-This is how cooking beans in a pressure cooker works to get them nice and tender.
+This is how to cook beans in a pressure cooker works to get them nice and tender.
 If you’ve never cooked dry beans before, you’re in for a treat.
 Then you can make homemade side dishes and meals more often.
-One of many tips in our Instant Pot section of The Typical Mom blog. (affiliate links present, originally published 1/20)
+One of many tips in our Instant Pot section of The Typical Mom blog. (affiliate links present)

 To get started you should print out our free Instant Pot beans cook time sheet.
 This is a good starting point as far as how long each one will take to become tender.
 No matter which type you want for the recipe you want I have them all listed in that chart.
 I will explain some things to remember to put your mind at ease here too.

 No matter what brand you’re using this timing will basically be the same.
-Crockpot Express and Ninja Foodi both have the pressure cook function which is what you’ll need.
+Crockpot Express and Ninja Foodi both have the pressure cook function which is what you’ll need and water.
+Enough liquid to cover and then some.
+Typically 3x as high as the amount of dry beans you are cooking.

 You can enjoy them plain as a side dish with just salt and pepper or as a complete meal like our Instant Pot 15 Bean Soup here.
 We even share here how to cook red lentils Instant Pot style.